shoui520/shoui520.github.io/multilingual_docs/es/monolingual.md

 ### Getting and using monolingual dictionaries

-Again, I recommend you use monolingual dictionaries with Yomichan.
+Again, I recommend you use monolingual dictionaries with Yomitan.
 I will talk about alternatives later.

-You can find my dictionaries collection here: [shoui Yomichan Dictionaries Collection](https://learnjapanese.link/dictionaries)
+You can find my dictionaries collection here: [shoui Yomitan Dictionaries Collection](https://learnjapanese.link/dictionaries)

 Before we continue, have a read on recommended dictionaries and what they are exactly.